WoodProgrammer/Turkish-Language-NLP-API/README.md

   `$ cd FLASK-API/docker-flask-api`

-For building container on your system:
+Build container on your system:

   `$ docker-compose build`

-For to run the containers
+Wake up the containers

   `$ docker-compose up`

   `localhost:5000` is default IP on your local address.

-If you did not install Docker on your machine look the Docker-Docs:
+If you did not install Docker to on your host machine look the Docker-Docs:

   [DOCKER-DOCUMENTATION](https://docs.docker.com/)